Octavius-Dante/Arthelais/B-Important-Topics/Synchronous-Wait-Ui5/Readme.md

                     x = sap.ui.getCore().byId("idInp").getValue();

 // lets say you have sequence of process logic set a flag value after completion return that flag value as X
-// Based on X value will proceed further --- this also completely behaves like sysnchronous depending on the value condition
+// Based on X value will proceed further --- this also completely behaves like synchronous depending on the value condition

                     // If X contains value
                     if (x) {